Maldives Weather in December- All Whats and Wheres You Need to Know

 Best Tourist Attractions to See in Maldives in December

-Though the main treasures of the archipelago are its stunning beaches, there are a few local attractions which can catch your attention and give your trip a cultural touch as well.
+Though the main treasures of the archipelago are its stunning beaches, there are a few local attractions that can catch your attention and give your trip a cultural touch as well.

 1. Sea of Stars - Bioluminescent Beach